-Are you interested in bringing dogs to Germany?
+Are you interested in importing pets to Germany?
 As with all pet travel, your best bet is to give yourself plenty of time to plan for the trip.
 Before bringing pets to Germany you will need to ensure they have a microchip implanted for identification purposes, an up-to-date rabies vaccination, and an EU health certificate prepared by an accredited veterinarian.

 German authorities also request that dogs have full vaccinations prior to entry, including Distemper, Parainfluenza, Bordetella, and others.

-To make the process of bringing a dog to Germany (or a cat, bird, or other pet) as easy as possible, prepare them in advance by helping them get used to the travel crate.
+To make the process of shipping pets to Germany as easy as possible, prepare them in advance by helping them get used to the travel crate.
 This can help ease their anxiousness when the time for relocation comes.